artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 4. We set up the Podspec for GitDawg, and then the Podfile for the example project to consume it

-5. We added [cocoapods-fix-react-native][cpfrn] to hotfix the native files
+5. We added [cocoapods-fix-react-native][cpfrn] to hot-fix the native files

 6. We added a UIViewController for the default screen from `react-native init` to our CocoaPod, and ran `bundle exec pod install` to update the example project